scarletsky/scarletsky.github.io/source/_posts/2016-03-07-what-is-applicative-in-haskell.md

 ---
-title: what is applicative in haskell ?
+title: What is applicative in haskell ?
 date: 2016-03-07 11:52:28
 categories: haskell
 tags: [haskell, applicative]